fingerprintjs/fingerprintjs-ios/README.md

-# fingerprintjs-ios
+# FingerprintKit

-iOS library for device fingerprinting
+Soon to be an iOS library for device fingerprinting.